 - The Subject/Signatory

 - The responsible Applicant

 - The Entity (via a representative)

 - The RA or CA.

-- It also contemplates the possibility that third parties or interested parties can communicate frauds, misuses, inappropriate behaviour, or erroneous data, in which case, the RA or the CA may revoke the certificate after verifying the veracity of said causes of revocation.
+- A third parties or interested parties can communicate frauds, misuses, inappropriate behaviour, or erroneous data, in which case, the RA or the CA may revoke the certificate after verifying the veracity of said causes of revocation.

+- Camerfirma can in case it finds an error in the certificate, revoke a certificate unilaterally within a maximum period of 1 week.
+Depending on the level of risk, Camerfirma may unilaterally revoke the certificate within 24 hours.